Why More Landlords Will Adopt RentTech into Their Rental Business

 Managing the increase of month-to-month leases.

-Given state-wide moratoriums on evictions, the struggle to fill vacancies, and the growing unemployment rate, more landlords will switch to month-to-month leases, especially for current, unemployed tenants and if renting to applicants they aren’t able to meet in person.
+Landlords switching to month-to-month leases, especially for unemployed tenants and if renting to applicants they aren’t able to meet in person.
 RentTech will make it easier to manage sending and signing lease agreements and monitoring upcoming expirations.
-Naturally with the suspension of evictions, landlords will gravitate towards the flexibility that a month-to-month lease provides, allowing them to terminate leases at the end of the pandemic if necessary.
+Naturally, with the possibility of evictions, landlords will gravitate towards the flexibility that a month-to-month lease provides, allowing them to easily terminate leases.

 Documenting modified rent agreements

-With much of the job and real estate market in shambles, landlords will have to pivot towards lease addendums and delayed rent payment plans.
-Obviously, the rising increase of job layoffs has tenants and landlords both scrambling financially to stay above water, but with evictions suspended some rent will be better than no rent to continue seeing some type of revenue flow for mortgage payments.
+With much of the job and real estate market in question, landlords will have to pivot towards lease addendums and delayed rent payment plans.
+Obviously, the increase in job layoffs has tenants and landlords both scrambling financially to stay above water.
+However, if you want to avoid an eviction for now, some rent is better than no rent to continue seeing some type of revenue flow for mortgage payments.

 To document, organize, and set up automatic rent charges with the adjusted amounts, RentTech will be instrumental in helping landlords manage the undertaking of modified rent or lease agreements.